 Creating a dedicated study space can help you focus and improve your productivity, even if it’s just a corner of a room or spot at a kitchen table.
-It also separates when you should mentally be at school versus at home, an important distinction when everyone is mostly at home these days!
+It also separates when you should mentally be at school versus at home.
+This distinction can be important in boosting mood and performance.

 Make a personal classroom

 - Pick a spot for studying and try to make coursework the main or only thing you do there.
-This could be a separate room or a specific part of a smaller space, such as a desk in a dorm room.
-Ideally, it’s quiet and distraction-free; if not, try headphones to block out noise.
+This spot could be a separate room or a specific part of a smaller space, such as a desk in a dorm room.
+Ideally it’s quiet and distraction-free; if not, try headphones to block out the noise.

-- Let friends, family members, or classmates know when you will be “going to class” in this space, to create accountability for yourself and lets others know not to disrupt you.
-If you share your home with other people, ask for their help in supporting a calm environment and giving you privacy during study times.
+- Let friends, family members, or classmates know when you will be “going to class” in this space.
+Communicating these times creates accountability for yourself and lets others know not to disrupt you.
+If you share your home with other people, ask for their help in supporting a calmer environment during study times.

 - Silence unnecessary notifications on your devices to increase your focus when you’re in this space.
-If you’re not using it for coursework, consider turning it off or putting it in a harder-to-reach place.
+If you’re not using your phone for coursework, consider turning it off or putting it in a harder-to-reach place.

 - Use apps to make studying easier.
 To minimize procrastinating, install browser apps that block or limit time on websites you know distract you.
 To reduce eye strain, use device settings like “Night Light” / “Night Shift” or download a blue light filter.
 To improve focus, try a white noise app or one that mimics nature or coffee shop sounds.

 Add inspiration to your space.
 Place an item or image nearby that makes you smile or reminds you of your long-term goals.
 Have special snacks or music playlists you only use for studying.

 Choose a cue to help you mentally transition into your space, such as making a cup of coffee/tea or doing a stretching routine.